ismrmrd/ismrmrd/doc/README.rst

 There are numerous different package management systems for Mac.
 In this example, we have used MacPorts (http://www.macports.org/).
 First install the dependencies available in MacPorts::

-   sudo port install wget hdf5-18 h5utils boost xercesc3 git cmake doxygen
+   sudo port install wget hdf5-18 h5utils boost xercesc3 git-core git-extras cmake doxygen

 Next install CodeSynthesis XSD (http://www.codesynthesis.com/products/xsd/)::